zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T03_Lab_Mod02_Deploying Managed Containerized Workloads to Azure.md

 #### Task 2: Autoscale Kubernetes pods.

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to download a sample containerized application:
+1. At the **Cloud Shell** command prompt, type in the following commands and press **Enter** after each to change the current directory and download a sample containerized application:

     ```
+    cd ..
     git clone https://github.com/kubernetes-incubator/metrics-server.git
     ```